TeamRoboRoos/vision-robotx-yolox/csrc/README.md

 ## Run

 For the client to work, the server needs to be running.
-See the top level README on how to start that server.
+See the top level README on how to start that server properly.

 Run the server from a docker container or virtual environment with the following command:
 NOTE: This model is the standard model which is trained on every day objects.